Germinating the seeds

 Getting started -- Use about 6 to 10 small pots or cups with drainage holes that are 2-4 inches (5-10 cm) tall.

 Use a well-draining soil.
-A typical soil mix for germinating them is 3 parts potting soil to 2 parts perlite or coarse sand.
+A typical soil mix for germinating them is 3 parts potting soil to 2 parts perlite (fine- or medium-grade, not large) or coarse sand.
 An alternate mix is equal parts of coir fiber (or peat moss) and perlite.

 The seeds are very small, so work in a well-lit area.
 Sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.

-The best temperature for germination is between 68-75 degrees F (2-24°C) during the day, and 64-70°F (18-21°C) at night.
-Avoid letting them above 77 degrees F (25°C).
+The best temperature for germination is between 68-77 degrees F (2-25°C) during the day, and 64-70°F (18-21°C) at night.
+Avoid letting them above 80 degrees F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

-The seeds need light to germinate, so place the containers in a very bright spot out of direct sun.
-A fluorescent bulb kept 4 inches (10 cm) above them provides the right amount of light.
+The seeds need light to germinate, so place the containers in a bright spot out of direct sun.
+A fluorescent or LED lamp kept 4 inches (10 cm) above them provides the right amount of light.
 Give at least 12 hours of bright light per day.

-The seeds should start sprouting in about 3 weeks, but may take longer at cooler temperatures.
+The seeds should start sprouting in about 4-6 weeks, but may take longer.
 Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
-A week after they sprout, open the plastic container or bag slightly more, to allow a little more air circulation.
+A week after they sprout, open the plastic container or bag a bit more, to allow more air circulation.

 When the seedlings are a month old, you may remove the plastic container and carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.

-Lighting -- The plant likes part sun, and will probably need protection from strong afternoon sun.
+Lighting -- The plant likes part sun or dappled sun.
+It will probably need protection from strong afternoon sun.

-Transplanting -- When the seedlings are 2-3 months old, repot to a larger container about 1 quart (1 liter) in size.
+Transplanting -- When the seedlings are 2-3 months old, repot to a larger container.
 Repot gently to avoid damaging the root hairs.
 Protect from direct sun the first week after repotting.

-Climate -- The plant grows well in mild daytime temperatures and cool but frost-free nights.
-Little is known about its climate tolerances, but it's possible that it might not thrive if temperatures consistently get above 85° F (29°C) and nights are warm.
+Climate -- It grows well in mild daytime temperatures and cool but frost-free nights.
+Little is known about its climate tolerances, but it's possible that it might not thrive if temperatures consistently get above 85° F (29°C) and nights are warm (over 65°F / 18°C).
 It probably cannot survive below about 28° F (-2°C).
-Indoors, keep the humidity above about 40-45%, perhaps with the use of an ultrasonic humidifier if necessary.
+Over about 40-45% humidity is best.

 Have fun growing them!